3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 Kinkaku-ji Temple

-Begin your second day in Kyoto bright and early —since you’ll want to visit Kinkaku-ji as soon as it opens at 9:00 AM to avoid massive crowds of schoolchildren!
-Commonly known as the Golden Pavilion, the upper two floors of the reliquary hall pavilion are completely covered in gold leaf, creating a dazzling appearance and cementing it as one of the most visually striking buildings in Japan.
+Begin your second day during this 3 days in Kyoto itinerary bright and early —since you’ll want to visit Kinkaku-ji as soon as it opens at 9:00 AM to avoid massive crowds of schoolchildren!
+Known as the Golden Pavilion, the upper two floors of the reliquary hall are completely covered in gold leaf, creating a dazzling appearance and cementing it as one of the most visually striking buildings in Japan.

-Embodying the principles of Zen Buddhism, you’ll find the qualities of simplicity and tranquility conveyed through the natural beauty of the surrounding garden design, which complements these ideals with meticulously maintained landscapes, reflective ponds and waterfalls, and stone pathways for meditative contemplation.
-Entering the temple costs ¥500, and once inside you’ll find the same prayer artifacts, offering collection boxes, and subsequent street food stands common to most of the popular temples you’ll visit in Japan.
+Embodying the principles of Zen Buddhism, find the qualities of simplicity and tranquility conveyed through the natural beauty of the surrounding garden design, with meticulously maintained landscapes, reflective ponds and waterfalls, and stone pathways for meditative contemplation.

 Otagi Nenbutsu-ji Temple